Frequently Asked Questions

 What is the Interfaith Forum's relationship with the G20 and its engagement groups?

 - The Forum’s goal is to contribute meaningful insight and recommendations that respond to and help shape the G20 and thus global policy agendas.
 The effort demands careful processes that draw both from analysis and experience and from the collective wisdom of widely diverse religious and cultural communities.
-These processes include continuing task forces and robust dialogue during the Forum.
+These processes include continuing working groups and robust dialogue during the Forum.

 What are the United Nation's sustainable development goals?